mumuki/mulang/docs/inspections.md

 | `DoesTypeTest`                    |
 | `HasAssignmentCondition`          | is the code evaluating the result of an assignment where a boolean condition is expected?
 | `HasAssignmentReturn`             | is the code returning the result of an assignment?
+| `HasBrokenReturn`                 | does the given function return a value only in some but not all scenarios
 | `HasCodeDuplication`              | has the given code simple literal code duplication?
 | `HasDeclarationTypos`             | is an identifier *not* declared but a very similar one declared instead?
 | `HasEmptyIfBranches`              | has the given code an empty `if` branch?